-Concordia University Texas provides diplomas to its graduates following certification of degree completion.
+Concordia University Texas provides original signature diplomas to its graduates following certification of degree completion.
 Names are placed on the diplomas according to the information provided in the University data system.
-Concordia will mail all diplomas at no cost to any legitimate address in the United States.
-Unless otherwise indicated, diplomas are mailed to students' permanent address as shown in MyInfo.
-Average length of time for delivery is one to three months from point of certification following the end of the term.
+When the diplomas are ready, notification is sent that they are available for pick up.
+If mailing was chosen rather than pick up, Concordia will mail degrees at no cost to any legitimate address in the United States.
+Average length of time for delivery is two to three months from point of certification following the end of the term.